cloudmicro/lambda-dynamodb-local/readme.md

 * don't make the existence of a resources/local_events/{function_name} a requirement
 * pass an arbitrary event to lambda execution
 * support Lambda functions invoking Lambda functions

+###Thanks
+* https://github.com/HDE/python-lambda-local is the nucleus of the local Lambda runtime
+* I'm using the [modli/dynamodb](https://hub.docker.com/r/modli/dynamodb/) from the Docker Hub registry